koenrane/KR-new-site/content/attainable-utility-landscape-how-the-world-is-changed.md

 On a deep level, why is the world structured such that this happens?
 Could you imagine a world without opportunity cost of any kind?
 The answer, again in the rewardless MDP setting, is simple: "yes, but the world would be trivial: you wouldn't have any choices".
 Using a straightforward formalization of opportunity cost, we have:

+> [!math] Existence of opportunity cost
-**Theorem:** Opportunity cost exists in an environment IFF there is a state with more than one possibility.
+> Opportunity cost exists in an environment IFF there is a state with more than one possibility.

 Philosophically, opportunity cost exists when you have meaningful choices.
 When you make a choice, you're necessarily moving away from some potential future but towards another; since you can't be in more than one place at the same time, opportunity cost follows.
 Equivalently, we assumed the agent isn't infinitely farsighted ($\gamma<1$); if it were, it would be possible to be in "more than one place at the same time", in a sense (thanks to Rohin Shah for this interpretation).